-Sheepishly, I decided to dip in to online dating by joining a free site.
+Sheepishly, I decided to dip in to online dating.
 The first thing I noticed was I was hardly alone.
 This in itself was a confidence booster.
 When about half of married people get divorced, statistically speaking, we’re about as alone as attending a crowded and sweaty summer music festival.
 You can remain anonymous even while singing your loudest as long as you’re not too out of tune or groping people around you.

 You may have to go through the same thing.
 It’s about as easy as it sounds, and it can get expensive learning the hard way.
 Tough it out, though, and be ready to try new things.

 I made a friend after a date that ended with a “no chemistry” conclusion.
 Over the course of a couple months, I grilled her about how her dates went, and I learned some of the things she found attractive.
 I had never tried any of them, and I was sure I couldn’t pull it off.
 It all sounded too forward.
 She convinced me, though, confidence is the #1 factor.
 And that I might not ever have sex again otherwise.
 Point taken!

 So I challenged myself to try something new on each date.
 I might go in for a kiss at the first chance that wasn’t creepy.
 I invited myself in for another drink one time.
 I called out some bad behavior or told someone I didn’t agree with something she said.
 I was amazed to find most everything I tried worked a lot better than being, well, boring and predictable.